Ahaan-R/Ahaan-R/README.md

 ### Welcome 👋

+I am Ahaan Rajesh, currently pursuing my Master's degree majoring in Computer Science from [The Univesity of Texas at Arlington](https://www.uta.edu/).
+I am a tech enthusiast and  am always open to collaborating on projects and innovative/disruptive ideas.
+Feel free to go through my projects and connect with me.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...